The Millenaire mall: coping in low-growth France

 A series of recent reforms have sought to boost the disposable incomes of ordinary French households.

-The 2015 budget scraps the lowest band of personal income tax, a measure intended to put a total 3.2 billion euros ($4 billion) back into the pockets of six million taxpayers.
+The 2015 budget scraps the lowest band of personal income tax, a measure intended to put a total 3.2 billion euros (2.5 billion pounds) back into the pockets of six million taxpayers.

 And a bill presented by economy minister Emmanuel Macron to cabinet earlier this month lowers prices in essential services -- such as legal fees paid on moving home -- in an attempt to increase the spending power of the average French household.